11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 28 to 35 inches |

 Mastiffs are known for their protective instincts, and the Spanish Mastiff is no different.
-They are one of the largest and heaviest dog breeds, originating from Spain.
-Their sheer presence scares off many predators, but they are quite calm and gentle.
-Today, these dogs are often bred for their calm attitude, which makes them loved companions.
+They are one of the largest and heaviest dog breeds, from Spain.
+Their presence scares off many predators, but they are calm and gentle.
+Today, Spanish Mastiffs are often bred for their calm attitude, which makes them beloved companions.

-Despite being laid back, they are extremely territorial.
-Therefore, they do best in one-dog households and may not do well with strangers coming into their space.
+Despite being laid back, they are incredibly territorial.
+Therefore, they do best in one-dog households and may not do well with strangers entering their space.

 8. Kangal